Point Reyes National Seashore: Fauna

 The preserve is also very rich in raptors and shorebirds.
-The western snowy plover that nests here is considered "threatened" under the Endangered Species Act.)
+The western snowy plover that nests here is considered "threatened" under the Endangered Species Act.

 The Point Reyes Lighthouse attracts whale-watchers looking for the gray whale migrating south in mid-January and north in mid-March.

-Elephant seals were first observed in 1981 as they recolonized Chimney Beach, which is protected by 100. ft cliffs.
+When Elephant seals (Mirounga angustirostris) established a rookery in 1981, Point Reyes National Seashore became the only park in the world with breeding ungulates and pinnipeds.
+The first elephant seal breeding colony was established at Chimney Beach, which is protected by 100. ft cliffs, although the first documented pup was born at Point Reyes in 1976.
 In January 2019, during the federal government shutdown, park rangers were not working and the seals had pups on Drakes Beach and its parking lot.
 Small-group tours to view the seals from the edge of the parking lot began the following month after the shutdown ended.
 Docents help keep the public safe during the winter months as the colony continues to grow each year.

 Flora

-Point Reyes lies within the California interior chaparral and woodlands ecoregion.